Alberto0235/MEMS-and-Microsensors-COMSOL-Lab/README.md

 Each lab folder contains the **simulation files (.mph)** and representative images of the results.

-*Note: The PDF reports/instructions are not included due to copyright, but a summary of the work is provided in each folder.*
+*Note: The PDF reports/instructions are not included, but a summary of the work is provided in each folder.*

 ---